 - to redeploy excess capital in more profitable and complementary ways

 In a merger, there is no buyer or seller.
-Merger is always seen as happening between equals and though one firm may have contributed more than the others, or may have initiated the discussion, the data gathering and due diligence part is always a two way and mutual process.
+A merger is always seen as happening between equals and though one firm may have contributed more than the others, or may have initiated the discussion, the data gathering and due diligence part is always a two-way and mutual process.

 1.3 Why some mergers succeed and why some fail?

-KPMG, based upon detailed empirical research, identified six factors that lead to successful mergers.
-These factors are: proper initial synergy evaluation, well thought out integration project planning, due diligence, gathering a capable management team, resolving cultural issues and most importantly, good and transparent communications.
+KPMG, based on detailed empirical research, identified six factors that lead to successful mergers.
+These factors are proper initial synergy evaluation, well thought out integration project planning, due diligence, gathering a capable management team, resolving cultural issues and most importantly, good and transparent communications.

 The following table from Carlton(1997), who cites Coopers and Lybrand’s (1992) study of 100 failed mergers, summarises the key causes of success and failures of mergers: